virtool/virtool-website/content/docs/developer/api/jobs.md

 # Find

-Find jobs by task name or the originating username.
+Find jobs by workflow name or the originating username.

 {{< endpoint "GET" "/api/jobs" >}}